mia-platform/documentation/docs/business_suite/conf_cms.md

 key | example value | Comment
 ------- | ------- | -------
 `label` | Heroes | label is the label that allows you to choose the name of your collection in the CMS menu. in our case we will write Heroes
-`LayoutType` | table | you can decide the layout you want to give to your collection. **Table** is the most classic table view mode. **TableUser** is the display mode for users.
-It has in fact a special Reset Password field at the beginning of the table. **TablePush** instead is the perfect table for push notification or to send notifications to customers.
+`layoutType` | table | you can decide the layout you want to give to your collection. **table** is the most classic table view mode. **tableUser** is the display mode for users.
+It has in fact a special Reset Password field at the beginning of the table. **tablePush** instead is the perfect table for push notification or to send notifications to customers.
 Next to the table you will always find a push button to inject the content to your customers.
-If you select **Card** each item will be represented similar to a card. **Gallery** is instead the perfect representation for images
+If you select **card** each item will be represented similar to a card. **gallery** is instead the perfect representation for images
-`DefaultStatus` | draft | it can instead be either **draft** or **publish**.
+`defaultStatus` | draft | it can instead be either **draft** or **publish**.
 If you write draft once you upload an item it will not be published automatically on your applications, but you will have to give it the public command later.
 If you write publish instead whenever you edit or load an item it will be published automatically.
 In our case we will put draft.
-`DefDelete` | false, | if it is **true** the elements once deleted by trash will be permanently deleted. if it is **false** you can retrieve them from Mongo, but they will not appear on the CMS
+`defDelete` | false, | if it is **true** the elements once deleted by trash will be permanently deleted. if it is **false** you can retrieve them from Mongo, but they will not appear on the CMS
-`Category` | | here you can configure the menu category in which to display your collection.
+`category` | | here you can configure the menu category in which to display your collection.
-`category.name` | General | this is the name of the category that will appear in the CMS `Category.order` | 10 | this is the order of the category in the menu.
+`category.name` | General | this is the name of the category that will appear in the CMS `category.order` | 10 | this is the order of the category in the menu.
 We advise you to always put the order in the tens.
 In fact, you will want to insert other collections or categories in the future.
 If before, for example, we would already have a category in order 3 to place this we would have to change all the others in cascade.
 With the tens, however, just put an intermediate number.
-`hidden` | false, | bringing this field to **true** you can choose not to show the collection in the CMS `Blocked` | false | bringing this field to **true** you can choose to block the collection.
+`hidden` | false, | bringing this field to **true** you can choose not to show the collection in the CMS `blocked` | false | bringing this field to **true** you can choose to block the collection.
 No one will be able to create new fields.
 `icon` | book | in this [link](https://fontawesome.com/icons) you will be able to see all the available icons to display in your menu
 `order` | 10 | indicates the order of a collection within a category.
 With 10 will be the first to appear.
 It is advisable to follow the tens rule here too.
 `baseQuery` | "" | base query allows you to apply a general filter of visibility - It must follow the rules of logical expressions.
 An example would be: to hide the Acli Circle property from associations and services. it will be written like this: {"idAssocServ": {"$ ne": "CIRCOLO ACLI"}}